-People have this dedication to these old school lowriders which they'll restore from old car dumps and spend every penny to bringing back to life.
+People have this dedication to these old-school lowriders which they'll restore from old car dumps and spend every penny to bringing back to life.
 It's all about the tactile quality of the vehicle, the smell of the leather.
-There's one photo where they're all crowded round a Cherry Red lowrider and that passion extends to body art, body building, girls...
-Everyone wants to be a street corner celebrity, in a way, and it's a world where you can be a neighbourhood star in the way you present yourself.
+There's one photo where they're all crowded round a Cherry Red lowrider and that passion extends to body art, bodybuilding, girls… Everyone wants to be a street-corner celebrity, in a way, and it's a world where you can be a neighborhood star in the way you present yourself.

 Did you forge close friendships with a lot of your subjects?

 Absolutely.
 There's one picture of a big lady, a dancer called Juicy, who I met in a club.
-She was a famous local performer – everyone knew her in that community and they all went there to see her.
-In the picture she has a very sombre expression, but for the most part she was full of jokes and giggles and I got to know her quite well.
-She asked me to come to her neighbourhood and photo her family, so I gave them a set of prints and stayed in touch with her.
+She was a famous local performer—everyone knew her in that community and they all went there to see her.
+In the picture she has a very somber expression, but for the most part she was full of jokes and giggles and I got to know her quite well.
+She asked me to come to her neighborhood and photo her family, so I gave them a set of prints and stayed in touch with her.
 I stayed in touch with most people that I photographed, apart from those in the big group photos.

 Why did you call the series The Gods?